 10. Inspection of imported carcases

-A person who brings or causes to be brought into the State a carcase of a prescribed or declared animal slaughtered outside the State and brought into the State for the purpose of sale for human consumption in the State shall, as soon as is reasonably practicable after entering the State, present the carcase for inspection for the purposes of the Act at a place nominated by the Executive Director, Public Health and Scientific Support Services.
+A person who brings or causes to be brought into the State a carcase of a prescribed or declared animal slaughtered outside the State and brought into the State for the purpose of sale for human consumption in the State shall, as soon as is reasonably practicable after entering the State, present the carcase for inspection for the purposes of the Act at a place nominated by the Chief Health Officer.

 Penalty: a fine of $5 000.

 [Regulation 10 amended in Gazette 6 Dec 2011 p.
-5156.]
+5156; 10 Jan 2017 p.
+171.]

 11. Lamb — prescribed characteristics and brand